FunctionalUseCases/Slider/README.md

-# Slider
+# Slider Use Case Model
-A reusable and simple slider domain model